marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 > The longer your consumer requests wait, the bigger is the change of getting a new message from the queue before another requests.
 Performing 10 requests in the same interval will only cost more.

 2) Your image manipulation application allows users take a picture, upload it to your app, and request filters to be added to the image.
 You need to decouple the application so your users are not waiting for the image processing to take place.
 How would you go about doing this?
-* [ ] Use Amazon SQS to store the requests using metadata and JSON in the message, use S3 to store the image, and Auto Scaling to determine when to fire off more worker instances based on queue size.
+* [x] Use Amazon SQS to store the requests using metadata and JSON in the message, use S3 to store the image, and Auto Scaling to determine when to fire off more worker instances based on queue size.
 * [ ] Integrate with DynamoDB to allow messages to be sent back and forth between worker instances and EC2 instances.
 * [ ] Use S3 to store the images and EC2 to process the requests.
 * [ ] Use Lambda to process the images.
-> A
+> Dynamo does not send messages, and it is not (by default at least) fully consistent to do such, the system using EC2 does not solve the decoupling and lambda still needs to process from somewhere.

 ## General